cartant/eslint-plugin-etc/docs/rules/no-commented-out-code.md

 This rule forbids commented-out code by effecting failures for comment blocks can be parsed without error.

+The rule uses a relatively simple heuristic and if a comment is mistakenly deemed to be commented out code, using `/// ...` or `/*/ ... */` will function as a workaround.

 ## Rule details

 Examples of **incorrect** code for this rule: